-At one time or another, nearly all of us find ourselves relying on ramen noodle soups.
+At one time or another, nearly all of us find ourselves relying on ramen noodle soup.
 This is because they are one of the most inexpensive and filling food items you can buy.
-Some of you, in a Scarlett O’Hara mood will say, ” As God as my witness I will never eat Ramen again!”
+I know people who crave ramen on a daily basis.
+Some of you, in a Scarlett O’Hara mood, will say, ” As God as my witness I will never eat Ramen again!”

-Use broth instead of water.
+I always have leftover broth in one of those cartons after making some dish.
+You should always have broth around, but once opened, it won’t last for more than a few days.
 You should have a can or carton, or if you’re like me a jar of homemade, chicken, beef, shrimp, seafood or vegetable broth around the house.
 If you don’t, you should.
 Use this instead of water.
-Just turn the heat down to a simmer after you bring to a boil and put the noodles in.
+Just turn the heat down to a simmer after you bring it to a boil and put the noodles in.
 But DON’T use that flavor packet.
-There are other things to do if you don’t like throwing things like that away.
+The broth will have good flavor, the low-sodium version, of course.
+There are other things to do with the flavor packet if you don’t like throwing things like that away.

-So, ramen noodles don’t have to be awful.
+Ramen noodles don’t have to be awful, monotonous and bland.
 Just use a little thought.
-Now get cooking.